Marvenlee/cheviot-project/docs/ipc.md

 Similar to how block devices mount on top of block special files, the character devices are mounted on top of character special files created with mknod2.

+## Interrupts and Events

+Waiting for events using kevent can be interrupted by interrupts.
+In which case -1 is return and errno set to EINTR.
+Interrupts are registered with the addinterruptserver system call.
+Interrupts can also be waited for using cthread\_event\_wait.
+See the Aux UART driver for an example.

+## Signals and Aborts

+It is sometimes required that a long running request of a server be interrupted. for example and read from serial port with no data needs to be interrupted due to a SIGTERM signal to the client process reading from the serial port.
+This is under development.

 ## Notifications